 Kasuri Methi – I love the flavor Kasuri methi adds to this dish.

-Mustard Oil – Do make this recipe in mustard oil for the best taste.
-If it is not available, you can use any vegetable oil.
+Mustard Oil – Make achari bhindi in mustard oil for the best taste.
+If it is not available, you can use any cooking oil.

 Wash 1 pound (500 g) of bhindi and wipe each piece using a paper towel.
-Bhindi should be absolutely dry before cooking otherwise it will turn slimy.
-You can also wash it a day prior to cooking to avoid any moisture.
+Bhindi should be dry before cooking, otherwise, it will turn slimy.
+You can also wash it a day before cooking to avoid any moisture.
 Discard 0.5 inches of the tip and the round top.

 Heat ¼ cup mustard oil in a pan over high heat.

-Add the bhindi to the pan and fry on high heat until slightly browned (8-10 minutes).
-Once the bhindi turns slightly brown in color, remove it on a plate.
+Add the bhindi to the pan and fry on high heat until slightly browned (8-10 minutes), stirring frequently.
+Once the bhindi turns slightly brown, transfer it to a plate.

-Add the remaining (approx 2 tablespoon) mustard oil to the same pan and heat over high heat.
+Add the remaining (approx 2 tbsp) mustard oil to the same pan and heat over high heat.

-When the oil is hot, add 1 cup finely chopped onions and fry until slightly browned (6-8 minutes).
-Keep stirring while frying.
+When the oil is hot, add 1 cup of finely chopped onions and fry until slightly browned (6-8 minutes), stirring frequently.

-Now add 2 teaspoon ginger garlic paste and fry until onions turns nicely brown (6-8 minutes).
+Now add 2 teaspoon ginger garlic paste and fry until onions turn nicely brown (6-8 minutes).

-Add ½ cup grated tomatoes and 2-3 green chili peppers (slit into half) and cook for 3-4 minutes.
+Add ½ cup grated tomatoes and 2-3 green chilies (slit into half) and cook for 3-4 minutes.

 Now add ½ cup plain yogurt whisked with 1 tablespoon all-purpose and cook for 30-40 seconds.
-Adding some flour to the yogurt makes sure it doesn’t curdle while cooking.
+Adding some flour to the yogurt ensures it doesn’t curdle while cooking.
 It also makes the gravy creamier.